 Strong medications, such as antibiotics, steroids, and chemotherapy drugs, are essential poisons that kill indiscriminately.
 They kill both the “good guys” (the “friendly” bacteria in the dog’s body) and the “bad guys” (harmful bacteria).

 Problems with a dog’s diet can also lead to canine yeast infections.
-For example, a diet rich in sugar (such as a grain-based diet or excessive sugary treats) will increase sugar levels in the digestive tract and provide food for candida to grow and multiply.
+For example, a diet rich in sugar (such as a grain-based diet or excessive sugary treats) will increase sugar levels in the digestive tract.
+The sugars provide food for candida to grow and multiply.
 Insufficient probiotics and digestive enzymes in the diet can also lead to yeast infections in dogs.

 A dog with a compromised immune system is more prone to develop yeast infections.
-It is also widely believed that thyroid problems such as hypothyroidism can lead to yeast infections in dogs.
+Thyroid problems such as hypothyroidism can also lead to yeast infections in dogs.

 Symptoms of Canine Yeast Infections

-Dogs with canine yeast infections show a lot of different symptoms, such as:
+Dogs with yeast infections show a lot of different symptoms, such as:

 - Itchy, inflamed skin